-Alongside this, the JSAs are still working through the return of the more challenging Custody Assets and are not currently in a position to vacate office.
-Accordingly, the JSAs do not consider that an application for a Hard Bar Date at this time is appropriate.
+Alongside this, a judge may query the need for a Hard Bar Date at this time when the Special Administration remains open because the JSAs are still working through the return of the more challenging Custody Assets (such as Argento) and are not currently able to vacate office.

+Accordingly, the JSAs do not consider that an application for a Hard Bar Date is appropriate at this time.